Rapptz/gum/docs/api/video/window.rst

         Displays the rendering to the screen.
 Note that this function should be called last in the batch of draw calls.
+    .. function:: uint32_t id() const noexcept

+        Returns an integer ID associated with the Window.
+    .. function:: uint32_t flags() const noexcept

+        Returns the associated :type:`window::flags` with the Window.
+    .. function:: void grab_input(bool b) noexcept

+        Requests for input to be grabbed to the window.
+This also grabs mouse input.
+    .. function:: bool is_input_grabbed() const noexcept

+        Returns ``true`` if the input is grabbed to the window, ``false`` otherwise.